Thalassia hemprichii

-Thalassia hemprichii, called Pacific turtlegrass, is a widespread species of seagrass in the genus Thalassia, native to the shores of the Indian Ocean, the Red Sea, and the western Pacific Ocean.
+Thalassia hemprichii, called Pacific turtlegrass, is a widespread species of seagrass in the family Hydrocharitaceae, native to the shores of the Indian Ocean, the Red Sea, and the western Pacific Ocean.
 Its growth rate increases with CO_{2} enrichment, and it can tolerate lowered light conditions caused by algal blooms, allowing for it to respond positively to ocean acidification and other disturbances.